 If you decide that putting your vacation on a credit card is the best choice for you - and you’re committed to using your credit responsibly to make the most of potential benefits and savings - make sure you use the best card available.

 There are a number of credit cards specifically geared toward travelers.
 These cards offer perks like airline miles, points you can redeem for free nights at hotels, and cash back on travel expenses, in addition to benefits like no fees for the first year, no foreign transaction fees, and increased security in the form of pin and chip technology.

 So which card makes the most sense for you?
 The decision comes down to what you plan to do, how loyal you are to certain companies, and what all you hope to get from the use of your card.

 Try the Chase Sapphire Preferred® for Points Flexibility

 Try the Chase Sapphire Preferred® card if you want to enjoy maximum flexibility with the way you use points you earn.

 The Chase Sapphire Preferred® does have an annual fee, but it’s waived for the first year.
 Consider whether or not you can justify the fee in future years.
 If you don’t plan on utilizing the card for very long, it may make more sense to look at a card that doesn’t charge an annual fee.

 Check out the Discover it® Miles to Avoid Fees

 If you decide you want to avoid annual fees, check out the Discover it® Miles card.
 There’s no annual fee, but you can still earn rewards.

 You can add those points to what you earn through your everyday spending.
-Cardholders earn 1.5 points on all purchases.
-This is a great card if you’re looking to spend less, avoid fees, and do a little road tripping on your vacation.
+This is a good card if you’re looking to spend less, avoid fees, and do a little road tripping on your vacation.